hariraj-singh/python-microservice-starter/README.md

 - Install Make:
     > ```sudo apt install make```

+*Note: In case of terminal not working after installing python 3.10, open the vscode terminal and run the ```sudo apt-get --reinstall install python3-minimal``` command.*

 ## Creating Virtual Environment

 Python application are typically build in its own virtual environment, that allows one to control the modules and environment configuration.